-483 Hospice Palliative Care Nursing
+Hospice Palliative Care Nursing

 Provides an overview of theories, current practices, and relevant issues in the field of palliative care, with a focus on the nurse's role.
 In line with the philosophy of nursing at StFX, students will explore concepts of self-care and health promotion as they relate to quality of life issues.
-Restricted to third- and fourth-year B.Sc.Nursing students and post-RN students.
+Restricted to third- and fourth-year B.Sc.
+Nursing students and post-RN students.
 Three credits.
-Offered in on-line delivery format.

-488 Challenges in Aging
+Challenges in Aging

 Using nursing and sociological perspectives on aging, students will explore holistic care of the older client, including current gerontological issues and trends, and their implications for nursing.
 This course may be used as an open or NURS elective by third- or fourth-year B.Sc.Nursing students.
 Three credits.
-Offered in on-line delivery format.

-490 Forensic Nursing
+Forensic Nursing

 Forensic nursing refers to the application of nursing science and knowledge to legal proceedings.
 This course will examine the application of nursing science to the investigation and treatment of trauma, death, violent or criminal activity, and traumatic accidents within the clinical or community institution.
-Patient populations to be considered include: victims of sexual assault; elder, child and spousal abuse; unexplained or accidental death; trauma and assault; as well as the perpetrators of these and other criminal activity.
-This course may be used as an open or NURS elective by third- or fourth-year B.Sc.Nursing students.
+This course may be used as an open or NURS elective by third- or fourth-year B.Sc.
+Nursing students.
 Six credits.
-Offered in online delivery format.
+Offered in on-line delivery format.

-494 Leadership and Management in Nursing
+Leadership and Management in Nursing 494